-My original vision was an artfully arranged charcuterie board that just happened to be on top of a pizza.
+My original vision for this pizza was that of an artfully arranged charcuterie board that just happened to be on top of a pizza.
 Unfortunately, that dream was quickly dashed by the realization that, while it might make for a cool photo, it would be completely impractical for anyone interested in actually eating the pizza.
-A good pizza should have a bit of every topping in every bite.
+A good pizza should have the toppings evenly distributed, imo.

 But that doesn't mean you shouldn't take care to arrange your pizza toppings so they look beautiful.
 That's part of the fun of making a charcuterie board, after all.
 Charcuterie board pizza is no different.